Manuel L. Quezon: 1941 presidential election

 Quezon was originally barred by the Philippine constitution from seeking re-election.
 In 1940, however, a constitutional amendment was ratified which allowed him to serve a second term ending in 1943.
 In the 1941 presidential election, Quezon was re-elected over former Senator Juan Sumulong with nearly 82 percent of the vote.
-He was inaugurated on December 30, 1941 at the Malinta Tunnel in Corregidor.
+He was inaugurated on 30 December 1941, at the Malinta Tunnel in Corregidor.
 The oath of office was administered by Chief Justice of the Supreme Court of the Philippines José Abad Santos.
 Corregidor was chosen as the venue of the inauguration and temporary seat of the government in-exile to take refuge from the uninterrupted Japanese bombing raids during the Japanese invasion.

 Second term (1941–1944)

 Pre-war activity

 As crises mounted in the Pacific, the Philippines prepared for war.
 Youth military training under General Douglas MacArthur was intensified.
 The first blackout practice was held on the night of 10 July 1941 in Manila.
 First aid was taught in all schools and social clubs.
 Quezon established the Civilian Emergency Administration (CEA) on 1 April 1941, with branches in provinces and towns.
 Air-raid drills were also held.

 The dismal results of the practice blackouts raised concerns of the minimal preparedness in the Philippines.
-Problems arises when the army and Philippine Constabulary was needed to control the peasant violence throughout the Philippines.
+Problems arose when the army and Philippine Constabulary was needed to control the peasant violence throughout the Philippines.
 In 1942, during Quezon's evacuation in Visayas at Negros Occidental, he spent frustrating hours communicating with officials.
 Quezon handled disputes between sugar workers and sugar central managers.
 In one occasion, Quezon ordered the manager of the Binalbagan Sugar Central to obtain money from the Philippine National Bank and pay its employees their salaries.
 As Binalbagan workers threatened Quezon that they would riot, he ordered the Philippine Constabulary to control the situation.